 An umbilical hernia is soft tissue that has pushed through the belly button.
-They are common in newborns.
+It is common in newborns.

 A hernia is caused by a weakness in the belly wall.
-In this case, the muscles of the baby’s belly do not close tightly around the belly button.
-When pressure increases in the belly, soft tissue can poke out through the opening.
-It can most often happen when the baby cries.
+The muscles of the baby’s belly do not close tightly around the belly button.
+This causes soft tissue to poke out through the opening.

-You will be asked about your baby's symptoms and past health.
+The doctor will ask about the baby's symptoms and health history.
 A physical exam will be done.
-The doctor make the diagnosis based on the exam.
+The doctor will make the diagnosis based on the exam.

 There are no current guidelines to prevent an umbilical hernia.

 Healthy Children—American Academy of Pediatrics

 Pediatric umbilical hernia repair.
 American College of Surgeons website.
 Available at: https://www.facs.org/~/media/files/education/patient%20ed/pediatricumbilical.ashx.Accessed December 15, 2020..